rjmags1/algorithms-practice/leetcode/187_repeated_dna_sequences.md

 ```

 ## Notes:
 - Can also just use a bitmask instead of bothering with non base-10 numbering systems.
 Just because we have more than `2` possibilities for each character doesn't mean we can't use a bitmask!
 We can just use as many bits as we need to represent each character, in this case `2` bits per character will do the trick, ie, `00` for `A`, `01` for `C`, `10` for `G`, `11` for `T`.
+In other words, every 2 bits in a 20-bit bitmask will represent one of the `4` possible letters.